snewcomer/ember-alt-fastboot-app-server/README.md

 - Delegation of responsibilities between three separate primary objects:
   - Cluster Master
   - Cluster Workers
-  - Express HTTP Server
+  - HTTP Server

 ## Constituent Components

-The three primary objects are the components that would be required in order to build a production web server on top of Express/Node.js.
+The three primary objects are the components that would be required in order to build a production web server on top of Fastify/Node.js.

 ### Cluster Master